EricBruylant/accelerator-website/index.md

 ### How will this be funded?

 Since we want to heavily modify the location (optimized living environments!) and drive long term marginal costs down, we intend to buy a location with room to expand.
 This means our activation energy is high, but several members of the founding team are putting forward significant amounts of money.
-Additionally the project has the interest of several notable philanthropists, and will attempt to raise money via crowdfunding.
+Additionally the project has the interest of several notable philanthropists, and we will attempt to raise money via crowdfunding.

-Donations will be exchanged for rent tokens, which will be used to cover the rent of people living at the accelerator (within limits of our capacity and application process).
+Donations will be exchanged for rent tokens, which can be used to pay for the rent of people living at the accelerator (donations should not be considered an investment, exchange will be rate-limited by capacity, food/utility won't be coverable by tokens, and secondary markets for tokens may be not nonexistent or very shallow).
 We expect to pair individuals and organisations with large donors, who might be giving out their rent tokens as a form of patronage.

-Longer term sources of income include residents doing remote work (e.g. coding), and people flowing through the accelerator self-funding and receiving scholarships once we are proven valuable.
+Longer term sources of income include residents doing remote work (e.g. coding), and people flowing through the accelerator self-funding or receiving scholarships, once we are proven valuable.

 ### What's the location?

 We are working on it.
 The main criteria are cost (building, ongoing cost of living, flights from EU / US), safety (geopolitical, local, healthcare), convenient (visas, bureaucracy, languages), and climate.
 We've done basic research into [lots of countries](https://docs.google.com/spreadsheets/d/1ZHN2WEl97_lV053jvbn1Nyb_KpaK9q8mZ2BKkKxPupI/edit?usp=sharing), and looked more closely at some of the more promising ones.
 The plan is to narrow down to a shortlist by May and pick a country shortly after.
+Current top contenders include the Canary Islands and Ireland.

 ### Where can I learn more about the project?